sangkunine/ViewWorks/README.md

 ## Website
 You can run this application at the website:  https://sangkunine.github.io/viewWorks/.

-## Highlighted Features
+## Highlighted features
-- Underlying technologies
+- Underlying technologies<br>
 WebGL(three.js), GLSL Shaders using ray-marching technique
-- Drag & drop
+- Drag & drop<br>
 Any of 3D model files can be loaded to this application by a drag & drop manner.
-- Three types of background
+- Three types of background<br>
 In this viewer, three kinds of textures for background are supported.
-They are 8 wallpaper textures, 6 cubemap textures, and 4 dynamic textures.
+They are wallpaper textures, cubemap textures, and animated textures.
-- PBR-based floors:
+- PBR-based floors<br>
 These are base floors for improving the visual appearance of the loaded model.
 These are rendered using PBR techniques.
 One of these is a circular plate with mirror or glass features.
 - Others
 	- Hemisphere light & directional light
 	- Shadow maps using the percentage-closer soft shadows technique
-	- Auto-fitting the loaded model to the window
+	- Fitting the camera to the loaded models

-## User Interface
+## User interface

 - Menu bar<br>
 There is no menu bar to maximize a screen area.